michael-gif/Graphical-Node-Editor/README.md

 - Download InnoSetup https://jrsoftware.org/isdl.php
   (Direct link to exe: https://jrsoftware.org/download.php/is.exe?site=1)
 - Install InnoSetup
-- Open one of the scripts in `.\installer` in Inno Setup Compiler, making sure the name corresponds to the build script you used to generate the appp exe.
+- Open one of the scripts in `.\installer` in Inno Setup Compiler, making sure the name of the script corresponds to the build script you used to generate the appp exe.
   For example, if you used `build_pyinstaller_onefile.bat`, then you would open `installer_pyinstaller_onefile.iss`.
   Whereas if you used `build_py2exe.bat`, then you would open `installer_py2exe.iss`.
 - Go to `Build > Compile` and wait